-Latitud's blog is here to get anxious with you to let you know what’s in, show you glimpses of wisdom from other founders, and teach you a lesson or two about this Cayman Sandwich corporate structure thing.
+Latitud's blog is here to let you know what’s in, show you glimpses of wisdom from other founders, and teach you a lesson or two about this Cayman Sandwich corporate structure thing.

 Oh, you don't even know what that is?

 How about avoiding excessive founder equity dilution?
 Don't know how to do that?
 And the difference between priced equity rounds, convertible notes, and SAFEs?
 Nope?

 Well, we all start somewhere, right?
 And your beginning could be with us!

 🩺 Cuéntame and I will help you

 Cuéntame, a mental health Mexican startup, has closed a US$ 1.1M pre-seed roundled by Impacta VC and other participants.
 With this capital, the startup will consolidate its presence in Mexico, Colombia, and Chile.

 ⚖️ Qanlex case's closed